wilsonmar/wilsonmar.github.io/_posts/2017-06-12-bash-windows.md

 ## Architecture

-Here is the diagram for WSL1:
+The diagram for WSL1:  (TODO: Update for WSL2 needed)

    ![bash-windows-wsl file-system-graphic-1024x547](https://user-images.githubusercontent.com/300046/27129463-644687dc-50d0-11e7-92fc-f9862d9c04cd.png)

+   <tt>gcc</tt> is installed by ???. bash, git can be installed using Choclately.

    <tt>Lxcore.sys</tt> is the driver that recognizes Bash commands and other Linux utilities such as chmod
    to change permissions.